appnexus/lucid/RELEASING.md

 Another option is to update the version number manually:

 1. Update the value of the `"version"` field for Lucid in `package-json` and `package-lock.json`.
 2. Commit the documentation and `package-` changes.
-For example: `git commit -a -m "update documentation"`
+For example: `git commit -a -m "update documentation"`.
 3. Create a tag: `git tag {version number}`.
 For example: `git tag v5.4.0`.
 4. Push the tags.
 For example: `git push origin v5.4.0`.